-(1) Prior to any distribution by P of all the interests in A to B, F, and G, P, with the use of the process and the chemical reagents, produces a "qualified fuel" within the meaning of section 29(c)(1)(C);

-(2) Prior to any distribution by P of all the interests in A to B, F, and G, the production of the qualified fuel from the Facility is attributable solely to P, entitling P to the section 29 credit for the production of qualified fuel from the Facility that is sold to an unrelated person;

-(3) The contract for the construction of the Facility constitutes a "binding written contract" within the meaning of section 29(g)(1)(A);

-(4) The section 29 credit attributable to P may be passed through to and allocated among the members of P in accordance with the principles of section 702(a)(7), in accordance with each member's interest in P at the time the section 29 credit arises.
-For the section 29 credit, a member's interest in P is determined based on a valid allocation of the receipts from the sale of the section 29 qualified fuel;

-(5) The acquisition of the Facility by P, any transfer of the Facility by P to A, and any distribution by P of all the interests in A to B, F, and G, do not affect the placed in service date of the Facility for purposes of section 29;

-(6) Any termination of P under section 708(b)(1)(B) arising from sales or exchanges of interests in P (including any termination arising from the sale by C of its dd percent interest in P to F, G, H, and I) does not preclude P as reconstituted from taking the section 29 credit for the production and sale of qualified fuel to unrelated persons; and

-(7) If the Facility was "placed in service" prior to July 1, 1998, within the meaning of section 29(g)(1), the relocation of the Facility to the x site or other location, including the relocation of the Facility to the v site, after June 30, 1998, or replacement of parts of the Facility after that date, does not result in a new placed in service date for the Facility for purposes of section 29 provided the fair market value of the original property of the Facility is more than 20 percent of the Facility's total fair market value at the time of the relocation or replacement.
+- (1) After the distribution by P of all the interests in A to B, F, and G, A, with the use of the process and the chemical reagents, will produce a "qualified fuel" within the meaning of section 29(c)(1)(C); - (2) After the distribution by P of all the interests in A to B, F, and G, the production of the qualified fuel from the Facility will be attributable solely to A, entitling A to the section 29 credit for the production of qualified fuel from the Facility that is sold to an unrelated person; - (3) The contract for the construction of the Facility constitutes a "binding written contract" within the meaning of section 29(g)(1)(A); - (4) The section 29 credit attributable to A may be passed through to and allocated among the members of A in accordance with the principles of section 702(a)(7), in accordance with each member's interest in A at the time the section 29 credit arises.
+For the section 29 credit, a member's interest in A is determined based on a valid allocation of the receipts from the sale of the section 29 qualified fuel; - (5) The acquisition of the Facility by P, the transfer of the Facility by P to A, and the distribution by P of all the interests in A to B, F, and G, do not affect the placed in service date of the Facility for purposes of section 29; - (6) Any termination of A under section 708(b)(1)(B) arising from sales or exchanges of interests in A will not preclude A as reconstituted from taking the section 29 credit for the production and sale of qualified fuel to unrelated persons; and - (7) If the Facility was "placed in service" prior to July 1, 1998, within the meaning of section 29(g)(1), the relocation of the Facility to the x site or other location, including the relocation of the Facility to the v site, after June 30, 1998, or replacement of parts of the Facility after that date, does not result in a new placed in service date for the Facility for purposes of section 29 provided the fair market value of the original property of the Facility is more than 20 percent of the Facility's total fair market value at the time of the relocation or replacement.
 We express no opinion on when the Facility was placed in service.